Membership Inference Attacks against Large Audio Language Models: Abstract

 \section{Abstract}

-We present the first systematic \textbf{Membership Inference Attack (MIA)} evaluation of LALMs.
-As audio encodes non-semantic information that induces severe train and test distribution shifts and can lead to spurious MIA performance.
-Using a \textbf{multi-modal blind baseline} based on textual, spectral and prosodic features, we demonstrate that common speech datasets exhibit near-perfect train/test separability (AUC $\approx 1.0$) even without model inference, and the standard MIA scores strongly correlate with these blind acoustic artifacts ($r > 0.7$).
-Using this bilnd baseline, we identify the distribution-matched datasets enable reliable MIA evaluation without distribution shift confounds.
-We benchmark multiple MIA methods and conduct modality disentanglement experiment on these datasets.
+We present the first systematic \textbf{membership inference attack (MIA)} evaluation of LALMs.
+Using \textbf{Multi-modal Blind Baselines} based on textual, spectral and prosodic features, we demonstrate that common audio datasets exhibit near-perfect train/test separability (AUC $\approx 1.0$) even without model inference, thus MIA may primarily detect distribution shift.
+We therefore introduce a blind-baseline protocol to control for this confound.
+Under this protocol, we identify that the distribution-matched datasets enable reliable MIA evaluation without distribution-shift artifacts.
+We benchmark multiple MIA methods and conduct modality disentanglement experiments on these datasets.
 The results reveal that LALM memorization is \textbf{cross-modal}, arising only from binding a speaker’s vocal identity with its text.
 These findings establish a principled standard for auditing LALMs beyond spurious correlations.
+Our codebase is available at \url{https://github.com/snooow1029/ALM_MIA}.